With the best lavalier microphones, you can easily capture the sound of your lectures, presentations, interviews, and more.

 Ideally, yes, the lapel should be waterproof and invulnerable to excess humidity.
-Some lavaliers can endure being briefly submerged in water or even used at extreme sporting events, such as surfing or soaring waterboards.
-These pickss are also waterproof-rated for sweat, bad weather and makeup.
+Some lav mics can endure being briefly submerged in water or even used at extreme sporting events, such as surfing or soaring waterboards.
+These picks are also waterproof-rated for sweat, bad weather, and makeup.

 Wired or Wireless?